Selvasaha/resume/README.md

 ---

 ## **Professional Summary**
-Passionate Full Stack Developer with hands-on experience in Python, JavaScript, and web technologies.
+Passionate Software Engineer with hands-on experience in Python, JavaScript, and web technologies.
 Skilled in creating efficient and scalable solutions with a focus on problem-solving and innovation.
 Seeking to leverage technical skills and teamwork in a challenging Python developer role.

 ---